| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 hazard point, beyond which broadly disruptive changes become much more

-paleocene-eocene thermal maximum about 56 million years ago (which was
+rate of the paleocene-eocene thermal maximum about 56 million years ago

-coming off a relatively warm-adapted biosphere, with little land-based
+(which was coming off a relatively warm-adapted biosphere, with little

-suggest a "climate sensitivity" of around 3°C (5.4°F) for a doubling of
+studies suggest a "climate sensitivity" of around 3°C (5.4°F) for a

-pre-industrial CO2 (something that will easily occur without
+doubling of pre-industrial CO2 (something that could easily occur

-mitigation).
-The AR4 notes that it's "likely to be in the
+without mitigation).
+The AR4 notes that it's "likely to be

-cannot be excluded, but agreement of models with observations is not
+4.5°C cannot be excluded, but agreement of models with observations is

 ."
 More here.